side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/profiler/heap-snapshot-inspect-dom-wrapper.md

 Test that resolving heap snaphot object to a JS object will not crash on DOM wrapper boilerplate.
-Test passes if it doesn't crash.
+Test passes if it doesn’t crash.